Fantastic artwork surrounds us.

 Washington Crossing the Delaware (Emanuel Leutze, 1851)

 If there’s a painting that every American has seen, it’s the image of George Washington crossing the Delaware River as a celebration of America’s war for independence.
-This painting is featured in history books and in various venues that promote American exceptionalism.
+This painting is featured in history books and various venues promoting American exceptionalism.

 The iconic image of bravery and perseverance displayed in Washing Crossing the Delaware is so famous that it appears on US currency, on the back of the New Jersey State Quarter.
 It’s also been parodied extensively in pop culture and political commentary.